Sheila-Ha/Portfolio/README.md

 # My Portfolio

 ## Description
-  - This project was motivated to help others with their websites in 3 areas.
+  - This project is intended to kick off my work portfolio

-    ## What are the 3 aspects of websites?
+  ### What are the aspects of my website?
-  - This site solves problems for people looking for
-     -  SEO = Search Engine Optimization
-     -  ORM = Online Reputation Management
-     -  SMM = Social Media  Marketing
+    - About me
+    - My work and resume
+    - Contact information

-  - What we learned was how to use alt tags for ADA on pictures and icons, ensure proper semantic flow and ensuring all links are working.
+  - What I learned was how to incorporate media queries and all the adjustments that go into making it responsive.

 ## Installation:
   - ### Create a new repo on GitHub